apache/incubator-brooklyn/docs/guide/ops/locations/index.md

 but in some environments this is not possible.
 The keys `loginUser` and either `loginUser.password` or `loginUser.privateKeyFile` can be used to force Brooklyn to use specific credentials for the initial login to a cloud-provisioned machine.

-(This is particularly useful when using a custom image templates where the cloud-side account management logic is not enabled.)
+(This custom login is particularly useful when using a custom image templates where the cloud-side account management logic is not enabled.
+For example, a vCD template can have guest customization that will change the root password.
+This setting tells AMP to only use the given password, rather than the initial randomly generated password that vCD returns.
+Without this property, there is a race for such templates: does Brooklyn manage to create the admin user before the guest customization changes the login and reboots, or is the password reset first (the latter means Brooklyn can never ssh to the VM).
+With this property, Brooklyn will always wait for guest customization to complete before it is able to ssh at all.
+In such cases, it is also recommended to use `useJcloudsSshInit=false`.)

 Following a successful logon, Brooklyn performs the following steps to configure the machine:

-1. to create a new user with the same name as the user `brooklyn` is running as locally (this can be overridden with `user`, below)
+1. creates a new user with the same name as the user `brooklyn` is running as locally (this can be overridden with `user`, below).

-1. to install the local user's `~/.ssh/id_rsa.pub` as an `authorized_keys` on the new machine, to make it easy for the operator to `ssh` in (override with `privateKeyFile`; or if there is no `id_{r,d}sa{,.pub}` an ad hoc keypair will be generated;
+1. install the local user's `~/.ssh/id_rsa.pub` as an `authorized_keys` on the new machine, to make it easy for the operator to `ssh` in (override with `privateKeyFile`; or if there is no `id_{r,d}sa{,.pub}` an ad hoc keypair will be generated;
    if there is a passphrase on the key, this must be supplied)